ARIES-Embedded/meta-aries-msrz/README.md

    ```

-- Build the target file system image using bitbake:
+- Build the target file system image using `bitbake`:
    ```bash
     # Replace <machine> with your target board (e.g., msrzg3evk)
     # Replace <target> with your desired image type (e.g., minimal, weston)